ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-central/publish-packages-to-ballerina-central.md

 ```

 A deprecated package version will not appear in package searches on Ballerina Central or the CLI.
 Additionally, it will not be be used for dependency
-resolution unless it is already part of a sticky build or no other compatible package version exists.
+resolution unless it is already a part of a sticky build or no other compatible package version exists.
-If the deprecated version is in use, a warning message containing the provided deprecation message will be shown to the user during project build.
+If the deprecated version is in use, a warning message containing the provided deprecation message will be shown during the project build.

 To reverse the deprecation of a package, execute the same command with the `--undo` flag.